spatializeAR/sunday-heliotime/infrastructure/README.md

-# HelioTime CDK Infrastructure
+# HelioTime CDK Infrastructure (Python)

-This directory contains the AWS CDK (Cloud Development Kit) application that manages all infrastructure for the HelioTime service.
+This directory contains the AWS CDK (Cloud Development Kit) application written in Python that manages all infrastructure for the HelioTime service.

 ## Architecture Overview